jagoncalves14/allocate-reviewers/MIGRATION_GUIDE.md

 - **Config Sheet (index 0)** - ✅ **Must exist, but content is optional**
   - **The sheet itself MUST exist** (to keep indices consistent)
   - **Content is completely optional** - can be blank/empty
-  - If empty or columns missing: Uses defaults (reviewer_number=1, experienced_devs=empty)
+  - If empty or columns missing: Uses defaults (reviewer_number=1, unexperienced_devs=empty → all experienced)
-  - If populated: Loads your custom configuration
+  - If populated: Loads your custom configuration with INVERTED LOGIC (list only juniors)
   - **Why required?** So Individual Developers is always at index 1, Teams at index 2

 - **Individual Developers (index 1)** - ✅ **Required with content**